devjoenet/base/.ai/guidelines/tailwindplus-ui-plan.md

 ## Pages (`resources/js/pages`)

-- Recreate the settings pages present in `VUESTARTER-REF/resources/js/pages/settings`—`Appearance.vue`, `Password.vue`, and `TwoFactor.vue`—and ensure `Profile.vue` aligns with the settings layout conventions used in the reference.
+- Recreate the settings pages present in `VUESTARTER-REF/resources/js/pages/settings`--`Appearance.vue`, `Password.vue`, and `TwoFactor.vue`--and ensure `Profile.vue` aligns with the settings layout conventions used in the reference.
 Each page should consume the new Tailwind Plus components and layouts to maintain feature parity.